Welcome to the New River Gorge...

 In Other News: The number of people showing symptoms during water crisis is much higher than previously reported.
 Check WOWK TV for further details.

-*Domain name NewRiverGorge.com, .tv, .info, co are for sale.
+*Domain name NewRiverGorge.com is for sale.
 Contact us: email@example.com

 Level 1 Alert!

-If you plan on visiting Southern WV this year you may want to bring your own bottled water.
-A massive chemical spill has caused many residents to stop drinking tap water.
+If you plan on visiting Southern WV this year you may want to bring your own bottled water and survivial gear.
+Historic flooding has knocked out much of the river activities for the forseeable future.
 WV officials are not sure how much water damage has occurred nor how long the rivers will take to clean up.

 Please be safe.